 Christina Rose, MPT

-Growing up in New Jersey, Christina graduated from the University of Medicine and Dentistry of New Jersey in 2001 with a master’s degree in Physical Therapy.
-She has worked as a PT in Northern Virginia and Maryland for the last for 17 years.
+Christina graduated summa cum laude from the University of Medicine and Dentistry of New Jersey in 2001 with a master's degree in Physical Therapy.
+After graduation, she and her husband moved to Northern Virginia and she has been working here ever since for over 20 years.
 Christina started her career in a skilled nursing facility later moving into acute care and hospital outpatient setting allowing her to experience the full continuum of Physical Therapy care.
 She has spent the majority of her career working in an outpatient orthopedic setting.
-Christina specializes in back and neck pain, sport injuries, Kinesiotaping, manual techniques including muscle energy techniques to correct sacroiliac joint, spinal and rib dysfunction.
-She has training in analyzing clients running mechanics.
-She enjoys working with all clients from youth sport injuries, chronic pain to fall risk reduction in the geriatric population.
-Her treatment approach is to look at the whole picture starting at evaluation and providing in a full comprehensive treatment approach including manual techniques, exercise and education to achieve the client’s goals.
+Christina specializes in back and neck pain, sport injuries, Kinesio-taping, and manual techniques including muscle energy techniques to correct sacroiliac joint, spinal and rib dysfunction.
+She has training in analyzing clients' running mechanics.
+She enjoys working with all clients from youth sport injuries, post-surgical, chronic pain to fall risk reduction in the geriatric population.
+Her treatment approach is to look at the whole picture starting at evaluation and providing a full comprehensive treatment approach including manual techniques, exercise and education to achieve the client's goals.
 Christina lives in Bluemont with her husband and two sons.
-She enjoys being creative, cooking and watching her boys play ice hockey.
+She enjoys cooking, going to the beach and watching her boys play ice hockey.